omarsar/omarsar.github.io/_posts/2016-08-04-feeling-confident.md

 Still feeling confident?
 I am not trying to rain on your parade.
 The truth of the matter is that without a team and a smarter set of people around you, you might as well just donate that VC money to a good cause.
 It is a fierce world out there.
 Plan and strategize like never before.

 \\
 And as for your friend confidence, you better put him under a leash.
 Confidence distorts the imagination and your goals.
-Use it only when you must and put it aside when you are implementing the next big thing.
+Use it only when you must, and put it aside when you are implementing the next big thing.